is a publisher of books chiefly about Wiltshire, Dorset, Somerset and Gloucestershire, owned and run by local historian

 Still Hobnobbing . . .

 Publishing has always been only one of several local history activities that I pursue, and between 2011 and 2016 most of my time was taken up in developing, as county editor, the work of the Victoria County History in Gloucestershire.
 For this reason my typesetting and publishing output was reduced.
-Now that this workload has diminished (although I am still working for the Victoria County History in Wiltshire) I am reviving Hobnob Press, and have begun to produce new editions of some of my own work as print-on-demand titles, as well as important new works of local and regional history.
+Now that this workload has diminished (although I am still working for the Victoria County History in Wiltshire and Gloucestershire) I am reviving Hobnob Press, and have begun to produce new editions of some of my own work as print-on-demand titles, as well as important new works of local and regional history.
 I also help colleagues and friends in the local history world to self-publish print-on-demand titles, and details of recent collaborations are also to be found here.
-Please explore my website, in which I highlight new and recent titles, and past successes.
+And I now serve as chair of the Publishing Committee of the British Association for Local History.
+Please explore this website, in which I highlight new and recent titles, and past successes.
+Please also follow the Hobnob Press page on facebook, which features new titles and other publishing and bookselling news.

 Local history publishing, in common with all forms of information management and academic exchange, has entered new and exciting but